Informatievlaanderen/OSLO-publications-service/README.md

 ### ESLint

 ESlint is a linting tool that will try and find problems with your JavaScript/TypeScript code as you are writing it.
 This will help minimize any potential bugs in our production code.
 For this tool, there is a separate configuration file called `eslintrc.ts` that contains the ruleset we want to enforce.
 This ruleset can be extended with any amount of rules that can be found [here](https://eslint.org/docs/latest/rules/).
 Don't forget to install ESlint itself in your IDE to get the full effect of this tool.

+## Updating this project

+### Setup

+There are two important branches in this project: `main` and `publicaties`.
+The `main` branch is the branch that contains the latest version of the project with just the code and features.
+There should **never** be any config files in this branch.
+The `publicaties` branch is the branch that contains the latest version of the project with the latest version of all the required config files of each publication.

+### New features

+When you want to add a new feature to the project, you should follow these steps:

+- Create a new branch from the `main` branch.
+This can be done automatically from JIRA or manually.
+- Develop the feature in this branch.
+- When the feature is ready, create a pull request to the `main` branch.
+- When the pull request is approved, merge the feature into the `main` branch.
+- Merge the main branch with the `publicaties` branch.